no-garlic/cs50-web/code/8-capstone/quizly/README.md

-- Search
+Todo:

+- register needs first name & last name
-- Categories
+- delete the header
-- Create New
-- Attempt Quiz
-- My Profile (leaderboard)
+- move css, images, and js into subdirs

 Why more complex: